 Next is Holt.
-There, the Supreme Court stated that RLUIPA "allows prisoners 'to seek religious accommodations pursuant to the same standard as set forth in RFRA."
+There, the Supreme Court stated that prisoners 'to seek "allows accommodations pursuant to the same standard as set forth in RFRA."
 574 U.S. at 358 (quoting Gonzales v.
-O Centro Espírita Beneficente Uniõ do Vegetal, 546 U.S. 418, 436 (2006)).
-From this connection, the dissent argues that RFRA, like RLUIPA, recognizes a "substantial burden" "when the government denies access to religious locations or resources."
+O Centro Espírita Beneficente Unió do Vegetal, 546 U.S. 418, 436 From this connection, the dissent argues that RFRA, like RLUIPA, recognizes a "substantial burden" "when the government denies access to religious locations or resources."
 Dissent at 64.
 But we do not read Holt's dicta to support the dissent's position.
-This quotation from Holt is best read as applying to the "compelling interest" testthat is, the stage of the RFRA (and RLUIPA) analysis at which individuals "seek religious accommodations" and have those accommodations assessed against the government's justification-not as applying to the predicate "substantial burden" stage.
+This quotation from Holt is best read as applying to the "compelling interest" test that is, the stage of the RFRA (and RLUIPA) analysis at which individuals "seek religious accommodations" and accommodations assessed against government's justification-not as applying to the predicate "substantial burden" stage.
 The dissent seems to recognize this nuance as well, observing that "RLUIPA sets forth the 'same standard' for evaluating governmental justifications for imposing substantial burdens on religion as RFRAstrict scrutiny."
 Dissent at 68-69.